-Beaches are fun places to be with your family.
-They’re great for some rest and relaxation, swimming and tanning.
-Unfortunately, many in Sri Lanka are quite dangerous for children.
-Many of the beaches along Sri Lanka’s coasts are great for surfing, but can be an issue for children and even adults who can’t swim very well.
-Riptides are frequent in certain places, and without lifeguards around, this could drag an individual out to sea.
+Beaches are great for relaxation, swimming, tanning and some fun in the sun.
+Many of the beaches along Sri Lanka’s coasts are great for surfing, snorkeling and diving, but can be an issue for children and even adults who can’t swim very well.
+Riptides are frequent in certain places, and without lifeguards around, they could drag an individual out to sea.

-Of course, no beach is 100% safe all year round, but familiarising yourself with safe spots around the area with the help of a knowledgeable local guide and knowing what time of year it’s best to visit which part of the island could eliminate most safety concerns.
+Of course, no beach is 100% safe all year round, but familiarising yourself with safe spots with the help of a knowledgeable local guide and knowing what time of year is best to visit which part of the island could reduce most safety concerns.
 Here are a few Sri Lankan beaches where families with kids could have fun safely.

 1. Mt.
 Lavinia

-The Bentota beach is clean and the water is usually quite clear, and as many resorts dot the shore, it can get crowded.
-It is possible to swim at Bentota beach but the waves can get out of hand if you go too far out.
-If you’re staying at a resort, there’s likely to be lifeguards on hand, but best stick closer to the shore especially if you’ve got children in the water.
-Other than that, Bentota is a beautiful and relatively safe beach for families.
+The Bentota beach is clean and the water is usually quite clear.
+As many holiday resorts dot the shore, it can get rather crowded.
+It is possible to swim at Bentota beach, but the waves can get out of hand if you go too far out.
+If you’re staying at a resort, there’s likely to be lifeguards on hand, but best stick closer to the shore, especially if you’ve got children in the water.
+Apart from that, Bentota is a beautiful and relatively safe beach for families.

-Located in the southwestern part of the island, Unawatuna is becoming increasingly popular with locals and tourists alike.
+Located in the south west of the island, Unawatuna is very popular with locals and tourists alike.
 It’s absolutely stunning, for starters, but the beach itself is in a bay, making it much safer to swim in.
-You may have to keep an eye out though, as the waves in other spots along the beach may be a little rough.
+You may have to keep an eye out though, as the waves in certain spots along the beach may be a little rough.

-The jewel of the East Coast, Passikudah is a blue paradise.
+The jewel of the East Coast, Pasikudah is a blue paradise.
 And it’s due to this reason that it’s so crowded.
-People flock to Passikudah to enjoy the smooth, gentle waves and the silent waters.
-It’s a good place for swimming, even with children, but do watch out for dead coral as there are areas where these are in abundance and could cut your feet.
+People flock here to enjoy the smooth, gentle waves and calm waters.
+It’s a good place for swimming, even with children, but do watch out for dead coral which could cut your feet.
 The safe stretch of water reaches about 2 km out to sea, after which it gets deeper.